 2017 injury and disability schemes seminar

-The 2017 Injury and Disability Schemes Seminar (formerly Injury Schemes Seminar) will be held at the Sofitel Brisbane from 12-14 November 2017.
-This important event will provide a great opportunity for interaction and discussion between actuaries, scheme administrators, regulators, researchers, injury and disability specialists and service providers throughout Australia and Asia.
+The 2017 Injury and Disability Schemes Seminar (formerly Injury Schemes Seminar) was held at the Sofitel Brisbane from 12-14 November 2017.
+This important event provided a great opportunity for interaction and discussion between actuaries, scheme administrators, regulators, researchers, injury and disability specialists and service providers throughout Australia and Asia.

 As the data analytics industry thrives, so does the hype around what data analytics can deliver.
 The 2017 Data Analytics Seminar looked beyond the data science bubble to address how you can utilise data analytics to deliver real value.
 The top line-up of speakers highlighted how data analytics is solving real business problems; explored how regulators are using data analytics; provided insights from fields outside financial services; explored the changing education landscape and looked at Insurtechs of the future.